beginning of content

 Key facts

-• Skin cancer occurs when skin cells grow abnormally, usually from too much exposure to ultraviolet (UV) radiation from the sun.
+• Skin cancer occurs when skin cells grow abnormally, usually after too much exposure to ultraviolet (UV) radiation from the sun.

 • The 3 main types of skin cancer are basal cell carcinoma (BCC), squamous cell carcinoma (SCC) and melanoma — melanoma is the most dangerous type.